Jesus: Manichaeism

 Manichaeism, an ancient religious movement, became one of the earliest organized religions outside of Christianity to honour Jesus as a significant figure.
 Within the Manichaean belief system, Jesus is revered alongside other prominent prophets such as Zoroaster, Gautama Buddha, and Mani himself.

 Islam

+A major figure in Islam, Jesus (often referred to by his Quranic name ISO) (Note: In Qira'at (Quranic recitations), the name is pronounced with varying degrees of vowel inclination: